Traffic Lawyers for Predatory Driving – s 51A Crimes Act 1900 (NSW)

 We will help you thoroughly prepare your case by obtaining all evidence to support your case and advising you of programs such as the Traffic Offenders Program.
 Our excellent lawyers will present your case in the most compelling light to ensure that you get the best outcome.

 If you want to plead guilty, our lawyers can help you get a lenient sentence by presenting your case in the most positive light and helping you get involved in programs that can reduce your sentence.

 In many cases, we have even been able to obtain section 10s for our clients – which is where you are found guilty of the offence but no conviction is recorded on your criminal record.
 This also means that you get to keep your license.

-So don’t settle for an inexperienced legal team – call Sydney’s best traffic lawyers now on (02) 9261 8881 and let us help you win your predatory driving case.
+So don’t settle for an inexperienced legal team – call Sydney’s best traffic lawyers now on (02) 9261 8881 and book a FREE first conference with our expert defence team today.